El Chavo del Ocho (character)

-El Chavo del Ocho ("The Kid/Boy from number Eight", Spanish chavo also meaning "cent") or El Chavo is a Mexican fictional character and the protagonist of the Mexican television sitcom series of the same name.
-He was played by Roberto Gómez Bolaños (Chespirito), despite the obvious age difference between the actor and the character, and in the animated series his voice is played by Jesús Guzmán.
+El Chavo del Ocho ("The Boy From Number Eight") or simply El Chavo is a Mexican fictional character and the protagonist of the television sitcom series of the same name.
+He was played by Roberto Gómez Bolaños (Chespirito), who notably appears much older than the character is, and is voiced by Jesús Guzmán in the animated series El Chavo Animado.
 In the English dub version of the animated series, he is voiced by Mona Marshall.
-Chavo means "boy" in colloquial Mexican language, his real name is unknown.
-He is very enthusiastic, creative and well-meaning, but also very innocent, which is why other children take advantage of him.
-He's not very bright and he's a bit clumsy.
-It is said that he came to the neighborhood at the age of four and apparently lives in apartment #8, it is not known with whom exactly, but it is said that an old woman took care of him in her apartment until she died.
+The character is only referred to as chavo, which is Spanish for "boy", and is given no name.
+He is an enthusiastic, creative and well-meaning character, but he is also portrayed as artless and simple-minded, causing other children take advantage of him.
+He is rumored to have came to his neighborhood at the age of four and be living in apartment #8.
+No mention is made of whom he lives with, but it is revealed that an older woman took care of him in her apartment until her death.